ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Single-choice-inference.md

   ```
   and the constraint `(C2 t1 t2)`, then knowing `t1` complete forces what `t2` must be.
 That is, `t2` is a function of `t1`.

-* **GuidedInference**.
-Under the GuidedInference view, fundeps are *only* a means to guide type inference, by doing some extra unifications, thus removing ambiguity.
+* **SingleChoiceInference**.
+Under the SingleChoiceInference view, fundeps are *only* a means to guide type inference, by doing some extra unifications, thus removing ambiguity.

 GHC's current story on fundeps is an uneasy compromise between these two.
 Much of the debate is driven by the competing priorities of the two, which pull in opposite directions.